NVR – Non-Violent Resistance

 NVR supports parents and carers in working with escalating patterns and unwanted behaviours in children and young people.
 It is a structural approach that aims to be empowering for families and is delivered collaboratively using tools, techniques and coaching.

-NVR helps parents to address behaviours such as:
+NVR helps to address behaviours such as:

 - Aggression and anger